100 Club Punk Special: Performances

 The Vibrators were a new group that had only recently begun to write their own music and, at the encouragement of Ron Watts, they decided to act as backing band for established artist Chris Spedding for the show.
 Spedding, who had been booked to play the second night but didn't have a band behind him, taught The Vibrators a few songs in the dressing room immediately prior the actual show, leaving no time for an actual rehearsal.
 Siouxsie and the Banshees' set, however, was completely improvisational.
 They didn't know or play any songs, and their act had a purely "performance art" quality.
-Siouxsie, for instance, recited The Lord's Prayer and similar memorised pieces of text.
+Siouxsie, for instance, recited the Lord's Prayer and similar memorised pieces of text.

 None of the shows were rehearsed, says Ron Watts, "It was just people, getting up and trying to do something."

 Attendees

 Attendance at the event later become a badge of honour for punk rock fans, but it is probable that a lot of claims were apocryphal.
 Indeed, a great many people who were later to become involved in the punk scene claimed to have "been there" during the two-day festival, but this is unlikely to be true since the venue had only a 600-person capacity.
-However, amongst the verified known attendees were: Paul Weller of The Jam / The Style Council, Shane MacGowan (later of The Nipple Erectors and The Pogues), Shanne Bradley (of The Nipple Erectors and The Men They Couldn't Hang), Colin Newman of Wire, Viv Albertine of The Slits, Chrissie Hynde (later of The Pretenders), Jah Wobble (later of PiL), Vivienne Westwood (McLaren's then partner and co-manager of the Chelsea boutique Sex), Kevin Haskins and his brother David J (later of Bauhaus), Gaye Advert and T. V. Smith (later of The Adverts), as well as members of the Bromley Contingent, the punk fashion avant-garde, Andrew Czezowski (ex-manager of The Damned) and Susan Carrington, who went on to start The Roxy with Barry Jones..
+However, amongst the verified attendees were: Paul Weller of the Jam, Shane MacGowan (later of the Nipple Erectors and the Pogues), Shanne Bradley (of the Nipple Erectors and the Men They Couldn't Hang), Colin Newman of Wire, Viv Albertine of the Slits, Chrissie Hynde (later of the Pretenders), Jah Wobble (later of PiL), Vivienne Westwood (McLaren's then partner and co-manager of the Chelsea boutique Sex), Kevin Haskins and his brother David J (later of Bauhaus), Gaye Advert and T. V. Smith (later of The Adverts), as well as members of the Bromley Contingent, the punk fashion avant-garde, Andrew Czezowski (ex-manager of the Damned) and Susan Carrington, who went on to start the Roxy with Barry Jones..

 Incident with Sid Vicious

-The event was marred by violence when a beer glass, thrown by then Banshees drummer and later Sex Pistols bass player Sid Vicious during The Damned's performance, and witnessed by the artist John Keane, whose ear it nicked, shattered against a pillar, blinding a young girl in one eye.
+The event was marred by violence when a beer glass, thrown by then Banshees drummer and later Sex Pistols bass player Sid Vicious during the Damned's performance shattered against a pillar, blinding a young girl in one eye.
 Vicious was arrested shortly after the incident and spent several days in jail.